tyncha/within3-weather-station/README.md

 7. In order to deploy in `dev` environment you should create new `develop` branch and pipline automaticly picks up the code.

 8. In order to deploy in `qa` environment you should create new `qa` branch and pipline automaticly picks up the code.

+## Check the App ##

+1. Once all services created in AW go to the `EC2` dashboard in AWS console and open `Elastic IP` get that IP and check in your browser.